-&lt;sup>11 As stated in Section 3.2, because the cyber security requirements are new and licensees have demonstrated a good-faith attempt to implement the requirements, the NRC has used enforcement discretion for the cyber security findings in CY 2014.
-Subsequently, the results of these very low security significance findings are not reflected in Table 3 or Figure 4.
+Since the cyber security requirements are new and licensees have demonstrated a good-faith attempt to implement the requirements, the NRC has used enforcement discretion for the majority of cyber security findings identified in CY 2015.
+Consequently, the results of these very low security significance findings granted enforcement discretion are not reflected in Table 2.